Prince of Wales Island, Alaska

 Lodging is a Family Affair

-The communities on Prince of Wales Island are small and the number of tourist rooms is limited.
+The communities on Prince of Wales Island are small, and the number of tourist rooms is limited.
 The good news is that local families own and run most of the island lodges.
 When you are here, you are part of the family - so bring your family!
-Unfortunately for new comers, returning guests book with their favorite families in months or years in advance!
+Unfortunately for newcomers, returning guests book with their favorite Island families months or years in advance!
 The lodges fill quickly - this is not a place to expect a vast list of last-minute choices.
-Reserve early to make sure you have the accommodations most comfortable for you and your family.
+Reserve early to ensure you have the accommodations that are most comfortable for you and your family.

-The warmth and welcome of these home based lodges is off the charts - but the amenities score can be uneven.
+The warmth and welcome of these home-based lodges is off the charts - but the amenities score can be uneven.
 Lodges range from full service to very basic.
 Many are self-catering, providing a small kitchenette for your self-cooked meals.
-Others offer breakfast, dinner, and even a packed lunch to enjoy during the day's adventures included or at a small additional cost.
-Many lodges also have kayaks or canoes and land vehicles to rent.
+Others offer breakfast, dinner, and even a packed lunch to enjoy during the day's adventures, either included or available for a small additional cost.
+Many lodges also offer kayaks, canoes, and land vehicles for rent.

-Best advice for Prince of Wales Island is to book your accommodations well in advance.
-To be sure you find the accommodations most comfortable for your families needs, inquire about meal availability, bath rooms, or other concerns before you book.
+The best advice for Prince of Wales Island is to book your accommodations well in advance.
+To be sure you find the accommodations most comfortable for your family's needs, inquire about meal availability, bathroom facilities, and any other concerns before you book.

 Choosing Your Lodging "Base Camp"